armory/docs/content/en/docs/installation/guide/install-on-aws.md

   --namespaces ${NAMESPACE}
 ```

-## Configure Spinnaker to install in Kubernetes
+## Configure Armory to install in Kubernetes

-**Important: This will by default limit your Spinnaker to deploying to the** namespace specified.
+**Important: This will by default limit your Armory to deploying to the** namespace specified.
 If you want to be able to deploy to other namespaces, **either add a second cloud provider target or remove the `--namespaces` flag.**

-Use the Halyard `hal` command line tool to configure Halyard to install Spinnaker in your Kubernetes cluster
+Use the Halyard `hal` command line tool to configure Halyard to install Armory in your Kubernetes cluster

 ```bash
 hal config deploy edit \